Google Ads for Restaurants: Traditional Method vs Masterestaurant Method

 Why the results are so different?

-Google Performance Max, the default campaign type since 2025, drains budget into Display and YouTube if negative audience signals aren't configured.
-Of the restaurants Diego F. Parra audits at the start of an engagement, 70% have PMax running and spending over 50% of their budget on Display impressions with CTR below 0.3%.
-The MR protocol isolates or deactivates those networks and dedicates the core budget to local-intent Search.
-Google Business Profile (GBP) integration is free, but almost no restaurant leverages it as a conversion signal inside the ad campaign.
-The Masterestaurant method configures GBP as a location and call extension within the Search campaign, lifting the ad's Quality Score by 15–25%, lowering the real CPC, and improving ad position without raising the bid.
-In a market where CPC for 'restaurant near me' can reach $2.10 USD, that Quality Score discount is worth more than $80 USD per $300 of budget.
+Since 2025, Google has defaulted every local campaign to Performance Max, and that campaign type eats budget on Display and YouTube the moment negative audience signals are missing.
+Of the restaurants that land on my desk, 70% already run PMax and burn over half their budget on Display impressions with CTR under 0.3%.
+Against that, the MR protocol isolates those networks with their own budget, or shuts them off, and puts the core spend into local-intent Search.
+Free is what Google Business Profile integration costs, and almost no restaurant treats it as a conversion signal anyway.
+We configure GBP as a location and call extension inside the Search campaign, and that alone lifts Quality Score by 15–25%, lowers real CPC, and improves ad position without raising the bid.
+Where CPC for 'restaurant near me' can hit $2.10 USD, that Quality Score discount is worth more than $80 USD for every $300 of budget.

 A/B Analysis: Traditional Method vs Masterestaurant Method in Google Ads